philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 2. Sign in to <https://make.powerapps.com>.

-3. Select your **[my initials] Practice** environment at the top right, if it is not already selected.
+3. Select your **[my initials] Sales Trial** environment at the top right, if it is not already selected.

 4. Select **Solutions** in the left navigation panel.